Second-City-Prints/wearescp/orderstatus.md

                 break

                 case 'state':
-                    state = `<div class="orderstate"><span>Shipping State: ${field.toUpperCase()}</span>`
+                    state = `<div class="orderstate"><span>Status: ${field.toUpperCase()}</span>`
                     switch(field) { //if the order is unshipped, we add an extra message - if not, we just close it case 'unshipped':
+                            state = state.replace('UNSHIPPED', 'AWAITING SHIPMENT')
-                            state += `<em>Your order is either still being manufactured and is on pre-order, or is in our shipping program and pending shipment.
-Please note, all in-stock orders can have up to a 5-7 business day processing time before shipment.
-Preorders generally ship within 3-12 weeks after the order is placed - if there is a more specific timeline, it will be listed on the product page.<br><br>You will receive an email with your shipment tracking information after your item has been picked up from our warehouse and is on the way to you, and the tracking link will also show up here once it is processed for shipment.</em></div>` break
+                            state += `<em>Your order is either still on pre-order, or pending shipment in our shipping queue.
+All in-stock orders take 3-5 business days to process before shipment.
+Pre-order ship times vary by product — please refer to the product page for the expected ship date.<br><br>You will receive a shipping confirmation email with your tracking information as soon as your order has been picked up from our warehouse, and it will be viewable here as well.</em></div>` break

                         case 'splitship':
+                            state = state.replace('SPLITSHIP', 'SPLIT SHIPPING')
                             state += `<em>Items in your order are shipping separately.</em></div>`
                         break